HomeBlog Home

 Final Thoughts

 A home inspection is a vital part of buying a home.
 Ask your real estate agent for a list of good inspectors in your area.
-When you have found one that you like, book them to get your inspection scheduled.
+When you have found one you like, book them to schedule your inspection.

-Your inspector will look at many different components during the home inspection process.
-Then, they will write a detailed report about what areas were flagged and which ones are in good condition.
-This blog post will help prepare you for the common things that fail a home inspection.
+Your inspector will examine many components during the home inspection.
+Then, they will write a detailed report on which areas were flagged and which are in good condition.
+This blog post will help you prepare for the common issues that can fail a home inspection.

-You may be able to enter into negotiations with the sellers to help fund some of the fixes found during the inspection before closing on the home.
+You may be able to negotiate with the sellers to help fund some of the fixes identified during the inspection before closing on the home.
 However, if you live in a hot market where homes are sold as-is, the likelihood of a seller putting any capital towards fixes is very slim.

 Even if this is the case where you live, home inspections are still recommended.
 You will know what needs to be fixed upon moving into your home, and you can begin planning for the work that needs to be done.
 In addition, home inspections are a great way to ensure that you move into your next home with realistic expectations.